Srajana20/Human-Activity-Recognition/README.md

 The dataset: https://www.kaggle.com/datasets/anshtanwar/adult-subjects-70-95-years-activity-recognition<Br>
 The dataset consists of data from 15 older adults wearing 2 accelerometers for 40 minutes on their right thigh and back.
 The activities include walking, shuffling, ascending and descending stairs, standing, sitting, and lying.

-## System Design
-The system is divided into three modules: development, optimization, and deployment.
-Each module focuses on different aspects of the model creation and deployment process.

 ## Implementation
 ### Development Module
 Development of the initial model using TensorFlow.